Cuboid Syndrome Runner’s Healing Time

 - Sprained Ankle – Dropped cuboid can also occur as a consequence of an ankle sprain.
 The most common one is the inversion sprain of the ankle where the foot and ankle turn inward excessively.

 - Severe Injuries.
-Besides the sprained ankle, other various foot injuries that happen at the middle section of the foot may bring a tear to the connective tissues and therefore bring a fault in the cuboid.
+Besides the sprained ankle, other various foot injuries that happen in the middle section of the foot may bring a tear to the connective tissues and therefore bring a fault in the cuboid.

 - Running And Dancing – Dancing moves that are done in repetitive manners especially the belle dancing can cause this condition since it exerts more pressure on the foot.